 "I am an entrepreneur having started several businesses in my career.
 My latest venture is a web based business serving retirement advisors around the country.
 Marty and I get together once a month to talk about the strategic issues I face in areas such as personnel, sales, and succession.
 What I like best about his style is that it is non-judgmental.
 He is an excellent listener and basically leads you to the answers you are seeking without any pre-conceived notion of where things should be headed.
 I value his insights into my business and his ability to focus on the really important strategic issues."

-Martin H. Ruby, FSA CEO, Stonewood Financial
+Martin H. Ruby, FSA CEO, Stonewood Financial, client

-There also are individuals who, unknowingly, have deeper leadership potential that can be awakened.
+I have worked with many individuals who, unknowingly, have deeper leadership potential that can be awakened.

 "If your actions inspire others to dream more, learn more, do more and become more, you are a leader."